 Can I Recover Damages If I’m Being Blamed for My Injuries in Florida?

-Under Florida comparative fault laws, victims can recover partial compensation if they’re partly to blame for getting hurt.
+Under Florida modified comparative fault laws, victims can recover partial compensation if they’re partly to blame for getting hurt.
 For example, if you’re found to be 20% at fault, you can take home 80% of your settlement or verdict.
+But that right is eliminated if they are mostly at fault.

 We’ll Fight to Recover Compensation for All of Your Injuries